-The purpose of the Housing Needs Register is to provide an accessible account of residents who have expressed their need for state-assisted housing (ownership and rental tenure) and it records beneficiaries of the City's various housing programmes through a single, centrally managed list.
+The primary purpose of the Housing Needs Register is to provide an accessible account of residents who have expressed their need for state-assisted housing (ownership and rental tenure) and it records beneficiaries of the City's various housing programmes through a single, centrally managed list.
 The Housing Needs Register is mainly used to ensure the fair and transparent allocation of vacant rental housing units managed by the City and of housing developed in terms of the state's BNG programme.
-The Western Cape Department of Infrastructure sources potential beneficiaries of their BNG housing projects developed within the City from the Housing Needs Register.
+The Western Cape Department of Infrastructure sources potential beneficiaries of their BNG housing projects developed within the city from the City's Housing Needs Register.

-As of October 2023, 387 327 applicants had registered their need for housing on the City's Housing Needs Register and were still awaiting housing opportunities - of these, 4 016 have a disability status and 22 775 are over the age of 60 years (applicant and/or spouse).
+As of September 2024, 412 073 applicants had registered their need for housing on the City's Housing Needs Register and were still awaiting housing opportunities - of these it is estimated that 19 200 have a disability status and 35 600 are over the age of 60 years (applicant and/or spouse).
 Persons who have come forward and expressed a need for housing to the City are not screened for eligibility against national housing subsidy-qualifying criteria at the point of registration.
 Screening of applicants to ensure they qualify takes place after projects have been identified, as applicants' socio-economic circumstances at the time of completing a housing subsidy application form will determine their eligibility for the project.
-Furthermore, upfront screening of applicants is also not prioritised as in many instances it takes years from the date of registration on the City's Housing Needs Register to the allocation of a housing opportunity.
+Furthermore, upfront screening of applicants is not prioritised as in many instances it takes years from the date of registration on the City's Housing Needs Register to the allocation of a housing opportunity.
 This is primarily due to the demand for housing far outweighing the supply thereof, coupled with the 3- to 5-year planning and development period to complete a housing project.

-It is therefore important to note that the Housing Needs Register alone is not an accurate measure of real housing demand within the city because firstly, it relies on people to come forward to register a need for housing, and secondly, not all those on the Housing Needs Register would qualify for the various state-subsidised housing programmes.
+It is therefore important to note that the Housing Needs Register alone is not an accurate measure of real housing demand within the city as, firstly, it relies on people to come forward to register a need for housing and, secondly, not all those on the Housing Needs Register would qualify for the various state-subsidised housing programmes.
 Notwithstanding this limitation, the Housing Needs Register still remains an important tool for the City to utilise.

-2.3.5.
-Informality trends
+2.3.3.2 Informality trends